-More than ever, consumers in Malaysia enjoy drinking coffee.
-While COVID-19 has brought major disruptions and challenges to local coffee shops, there is a growing trend towards consumption of artisanal and premium coffee.
+While COVID-19 has brought major disruptions and challenges to local coffee shops, there is a growing trend towards the consumption of artisanal and premium coffee.
 The number of cafés serving speciality and artisanal coffees had increased significantly prior to the onset of the pandemic.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).